JoshuaKGoldberg/package.json-validator/README.md

 # Usages
 Online copy hosted courtesy of Nick Sullivan at [http://package-json-validator.com/](http://package-json-validator.com/).
 Want to run your own copy?
 You are welcome to clone or fork this repo.

-# Future ideas...
+# Future
-* Support for NPM specific fields
 * An API
-* A node based command line interface, that would allow for plugins for editors
+* A node based command line interface
 * Unit tests